Textualize/textual/docs/guide/app.md

 ### Classvar CSS

-While external CSS files are recommended for most applications, and enable some cool features like *live editing* (see below), you can also specify the CSS directly within the Python code.
-To do this you can set the `CSS` class variable on the app which contains the CSS content.
+While external CSS files are recommended for most applications, and enable some cool features like *live editing*, you can also specify the CSS directly within the Python code.

+To do this set a `CSS` class variable on the app to a string containing your CSS.

 Here's the question app with classvar CSS: